irmen/prog8/docs/source/programming.rst

 An uword variable can be used in limited scenarios as a 'pointer' to a byte in memory at a specific, dynamic, location.
 You can use array indexing on a pointer variable to use it as a byte array at a dynamic location in memory: currently this is equivalent to directly referencing the bytes in memory at the given index.
+In contrast to a real array variable, the index value can be the size of a word.
 See also :ref:`pointervars_programming`

 **LSB/MSB split word arrays:**
 For (u)word arrays, you can make the compiler layout the array in memory as two separate arrays,